roblox-ts/lint-rules/README.md

 ```

 ## Step 3: Setup the eslint config file
-Make a file named `.eslintrc` and place this in the contents:
+Make a file named `.eslintrc` and place this in the contents.
+If you have a pre-existing `.prettierrc` file, you can move your rules into "prettier/prettier" (and delete `.prettierrc`).
+Either way, you can change your formatting preferences by editing the rules in "prettier/prettier".

 ```json
 {